Buying a motor vehicle

 - whether or not the vehicle has a current warrant or certificate of fitness, vehicle licence and registration and the relevant expiry dates.

 If a vehicle is displayed without the required information, or the information is misleading, you can complain to the Commerce Commission.
-The Commission can prosecute dealers for breaches of the Fair Trading Act.
-If you buy the vehicle and then discover you were misled, you will be able to take action under the Fair Trading Act, see “Protections against misleading or unfair trading”.
+The Commission can prosecute dealers for breaches of the Fair Trading Act (see: “What can I do if a trader has engaged in misleading or unfair trading?”).

 What can you do if you have problems with a car dealer?